leoreigoto/leoreigoto.github.io/README.md

 I'm a machine learning researcher with a deep passion for machine learning and computer vision.
 Contributed to a university AI research group for three years and authored an article on Zika Virus detection in mosquitoes.
 I hold a bachelor's in Control and Automation Engineering and am pursuing a master's in Computer Science at Universidade Federal Fluminense.
-My career began in a machine learning startup;
+My career began at a machine learning startup.
+Later, I spearheaded AI-driven solutions and led digital transformation initiatives in a manufacturing company.
-now, I spearhead AI-driven solutions and lead digital transformation.
+Currently, I work at a consulting company as a Machine Learning Engineer.
 Beyond AI, my technical expertise extends to IoT, robotics, and automation.
 I’m consistently motivated by a relentless desire to innovate.

 ![image](https://github.com/leoreigoto/leoreigoto.github.io/assets/48571786/5b181360-0294-4fdf-9dd2-c68f01ce184d)